peteroupc/peteroupc.github.io/randmisc.md

 Now, assume the oracle's numbers are all less than or equal to _b_ (rather than greater than or equal to _a_), where _b_ is a known rational number.
 Then _f_ must be 0 or greater everywhere in (&minus;_&infin;_, _b_\] and be nowhere increasing there (Jacob and Thiery 2015\)[^80], and the algorithm above can be used with the following modifications: (1) In the note on the infinite series, _z_ = _b_ &minus;_&mu;_; (2) in step 2, multiply _prod_ by _b_ &minus; _x_ rather than _x_ &minus; _a_.

 > **Note:** This algorithm is exact if the oracle produces only rational numbers _and_ if all _c_\[_i_\] are rational numbers.
 If the oracle can produce irrational numbers, then they should be implemented using uniform partially-sampled random numbers (PSRNs).
-See also note 3 on Algorithm 2.
+See also note 3 on the previous algorithm.

 <a id=Acknowledgments></a>
 ## Acknowledgments